giantswarm/docs/src/content/basics/ha-masters/index.md

   node which can suffer from high loads temporarily.

 We recommend that all production clusters on AWS are run with high availability of master nodes.
-As aresult, this is the default setting starting with release v{{% first_aws_ha_masters_version %}}.
+As a result, this is the default setting starting with release v{{% first_aws_ha_masters_version %}}.

 Since these benefits come at the cost of additional EC2 instances and